Visualization for Epidemiological Modelling: Challenges, Solutions, Reflections & Recommendations

 \subsection{Epidemiological Modelling for the COVID-19 Pandemic}

 \summary{Epidemiological modelling is difficult and data rich, and contributing to the pandemic.}

-Epidemiological modelling has played a significant role in informing policy for the COVID-19 pandemic in the UK \cite{brooks2021modelling, Davies2020, Kucharski2020}.
+Epidemiological modelling has played a significant role in informing policy for the COVID-19 pandemic in the UK \cite{brooks2021modelling, Davies2020, Kucharski2020} and as evidenced throughout this special issue.
 It involves the development and use of mathematical and computational techniques to describe the spread, evolution, and control of epidemic disease \cite{keeling2011modeling,vynnycky2010introduction}.
-The models in use are enormously varied and employ a wide range of techniques, including mechanistic mathematical approaches \cite{Gog2020}, statistical models trained from disease data \cite{Pooley2022}, and computational micro-simulation of agents \cite{Panovska-Griffiths2020, Kerr2021, SPOONER2021114461}.
+The models in use are enormously varied and employ a wide range of techniques, including mechanistic mathematical approaches \cite{Gog2020, RSTA-2021-0307}, statistical models trained from disease data \cite{Pooley2022, RSTA-2021-0301, RSTA-2021-0302, RSTA-2021-0303}, and computational micro-simulation of agents \cite{Panovska-Griffiths2020, Kerr2021, SPOONER2021114461, RSTA-2021-0304, RSTA-2021-0315} as well as complex model emulators \cite{RSTA-2022-0039}.
 Each aims to generate outputs to help understand the past, current, or future course of an epidemic whilst considering context-specific strategies for mitigating spread.
 Mathematical models have limitations and uncertainties, especially when modelling novel infections such as COVID-19.
 Moreover, different types of models can give different types of insight even when they are describing the same epidemic process \cite{Fyles2021, Danon2021}.
 For these reasons it is also important to effectively communicate the underlying model assumptions and the uncertainties in their estimates \cite{Sridharm1567}.

 Designing, constructing, and using such models therefore comes with significant challenges.
 In responding to an emergency we need to develop good answers to complex questions at speed: \begin{itemize} \item \textit{Which structures and techniques are most effective and informative?} \item \textit{How can we be sure there are no bugs or errors?} \item \textit{How much detail should be included in the model?} \item \textit{What data should be used as inputs for the model and at what spatial and temporal scales?} \item \textit{What are the effects of using different data sets and model parameter settings on model outputs?
 How do these effects vary?} \item \textit{How can model mechanics and outputs be effectively communicated to diverse audiences?} \item \textit{How can the models be used to inform and compare policies?} \item \textit{How can model-informed decisions be effectively and widely communicated?} \end{itemize} Efforts to quickly and reliably establish plausible answers to these questions during the COVID-19 pandemic have involved teams of academics working in parallel on complementary models and rapidly developing new collaborations and ways of working to support their research.
 Interdisciplinary expertise in, for example, software engineering, spatial analysis, and visualization have been drawn upon as modellers have endeavoured to address the various challenges involved in responding to the pandemic in timely and informative ways.